iGomezR/financial/README.md

 ## This project was builded:

-Implemented functions: useState, useRef, useReducer.
+Implemented functions: useState, useRef, useReducer.<br />
-Implemented redux to handler store and share data between components.
+Implemented redux to handler store and share data between components.<br />
-Implemented react route to navigate between pages.
+Implemented react route to navigate between pages.<br />

-In the project directory, you can run:
+## In the project directory, you can run:

-## Run Scripts:

 ### `npm start`

 Runs the app in the development mode.<br />